olyvialabs/codesapiens-convos/outputs/0xpasho|codesapiens/controllers/formActionController.md

 - `next` (function): Express method that jumps into the next route function.

 ## Technical Concepts

-- Express: Express is a popular web application framework for Node.js.
-It provides a set of features for building web applications and APIs, including routing, middleware, and request/response handling.
+- Express.js: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - JSON: JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
-It is often used for transmitting data between a server and a web application, as well as storing configuration or data files.

----

-Please note that this documentation assumes familiarity with JavaScript, Node.js, and Express.
+It is based on a subset of the JavaScript Programming Language Standard ECMA-262 3rd Edition - December 1999.
+JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
+These properties make JSON an ideal data-interchange language.